-I’m a big fan of colorful bell peppers in any form they come.
-But roasted peppers, whatever their color, are a different level of delicious–tender, sweet, and appropriately charred.
 If you’ve tried them in a Pasta Primavera, blitzed them in your food processor to make some kicked-up hummus, seared scallops with spicy red pepper sauce, or red pepper pasta, or used them as a beautiful centerpiece for your Antipasto Platter, you know what I’m talking about!

-Lately, I’ve been on a kick of roasting and marinate my bell peppers, Italian-style.
+Lately, I’ve been on a kick of roasting and marinating my bell peppers, Italian-style.
 That way, they can be in my fridge to use at a moment’s notice.
 And once you do the same, you’ll find so many ways to use roasted peppers to jazz up any meal!

-Roasting bell peppers in the oven is super easy and you can even broil them if you’re in a bit of a rush.
+Roasting bell peppers in the oven is super easy, and you can even broil them if you’re in a bit of a rush.

-While roasting peppers in the oven is the go-to method for many, my preferred method is actually roasting them directly on the gas burner!
+While roasting peppers in the oven is the go-to approach for many, my preferred method is actually roasting them directly on the gas burner!
 This is similar to the method I use for my grilled corn on the cob, and I think it produces a great smoky flavor.
 You do need a gas burner to follow this method:

 Regardless of which method you choose to roast your peppers, you’ll follow two simple steps to peel them: